rk134/ih8sn/README.md

 ## 2: Check if your device is supported in system/etc/ih8sn.conf.<codename/model>
 - If your device isn't available in the list then follow below steps to create ih8sn config for your device.
+- If your model has spaces, then it must be replaced with underscore.

 ### Configure ih8sn.conf for your device
 - Modify ih8sn.conf for your device and save it as ih8sn.conf.`<codename>` in etc.